Skip to content

 In the case of iOS it’s been available since iOS version 14, and from iPhone 7 and forward.
 See here for how to use NFC tags on an iOS device: How To Read NFC Tags With An iPhone

-It’s recommended to combine one or more of NFC, QR Codes and possibly SMS requests in the same context and for the same information, to maximize the chances users will access your content.
+It’s recommended to combine at least NFC, QR and a written URL in the same context and for the same information, to maximize the chances users see your content.
+Writing out the URL as well as the purpose increases confidence.

 Comments are closed.